1RedOne/PSWordPress/README.md

 ###Design Decisions open for discussion
 We decided to move forward emulating other persistant cmdlets, like Azure and o365.
 Now the user simply uses Connect-WordPressAccount once, and their key will persist in safe storage.

+###Change log

+v0.0.5 Added Connect-WordPressAccount

+    Decided that having the user do a two stage auth was cludgey, so I made Get-WordPressAuthCode and Get-WordPressAuthToken into private functions.
+    -Also moved the oAuth window into it's own private function.
+    -Added private secure storage of an oAuth Access Token, so that the user need not register every time.
+The token will be automatically detected when the cmdlets are subsequently reloaded.